robertherdzik/RHFlowCoordinator/README.md

 # RHFlowCoordinator

 # TODO:
+- [ ] Improve way of removing FlowCoordinators from stack
 - [ ] Rename from FlowController to RHFlowCoordinator
 - [ ] create pod
 - [ ] add rich Readme